Enhancement attacks in biomedical machine learning: Abstract

 \section{Abstract}

 The prevalence of machine learning in biomedical research is rapidly growing, yet the trustworthiness of such research is often overlooked.
 While some previous works have investigated the ability of adversarial attacks to degrade model performance in medical imaging, the ability to falsely improve performance via recently-developed “enhancement attacks" may be a greater threat to biomedical machine learning.
-In the spirit of developing attacks to better understand trustworthiness, we developed three techniques to drastically enhance prediction performance of classifiers with minimal changes to features, including the enhancement of 1) within-dataset predictions, 2) a particular method over another, and 3) cross-dataset generalization.
-Our within-dataset enhancement framework falsely improved classifiers' accuracy from 50\% to almost 100\% while maintaining high feature similarities between original and enhanced data (Pearson's $r’s>0.99$).
+In the spirit of developing attacks to better understand trustworthiness, we developed two techniques to drastically enhance prediction performance of classifiers with minimal changes to features: 1) general enhancement of prediction performance, and 2) enhancement of a particular method over another.
+Our enhancement framework falsely improved classifiers' accuracy from 50\% to almost 100\% while maintaining high feature similarities between original and enhanced data (Pearson's $r’s>0.99$).
 Similarly, the method-specific enhancement framework was effective in falsely improving the performance of one method over another.
-For example, a simple neural network outperformed LR by 50\% on our enhanced dataset, although no performance differences were present in the original dataset.
-Crucially, the original and enhanced data were still similar ($r=0.95$).
-Finally, we demonstrated that enhancement is not specific to within-dataset predictions but can also be adapted to enhance the generalization accuracy of one dataset to another by up to 38\%.
-Overall, our results suggest that more robust data sharing and provenance tracking pipelines are necessary to maintain data integrity in biomedical machine learning research. \keywords{machine learning \and adversarial attacks \and neuroimaging}
+For example, a simple neural network outperformed logistic regression by 17\% on our enhanced dataset, although no performance differences were present in the original dataset.
+Crucially, the original and enhanced data were still similar ($r=0.99$).
+Our results demonstrate the feasibility of minor data manipulations to achieve any desired prediction performance, which presents an interesting ethical challenge for the future of biomedical machine learning.
+These findings emphasize the need for more robust data provenance tracking and other precautionary measures to ensure the integrity of biomedical machine learning research.
+Code is available at \url{https://github.com/mattrosenblatt7/enhancement_EPIMI}. \keywords{machine learning \and adversarial attacks \and neuroimaging}